kawakibulula/rabbit/README.md

 yarn dev or npm run dev
 ```

-- after that you can test this simple microservice example with postman or you can change the connect function in index.js inside publisher folder eg:
+- after that you can test this simple microservice example with postman or you can change the connect function in index.js inside server folder eg:

 ```js
 const connect = async () => {